-“If your device has an MIT barcode tag, please be sure to notify the Property Office prior to recycling or disposal,” says Erin George, the senior staff accountant in the Property Office.
+“If your device has an MIT barcode tag, please be sure to notify the Property Office prior to recycling or disposal,” says Erin George, Property Disposal Officer in the Property Office.

 Before a computer with a barcode can be recycled, the Property Office must issue a deactivation tag.
 This removes MIT’s accountability over the device and updates records accordingly.
 If you move to another department, lab, or center (DLC) or leave MIT, the Property Office must be notified.

-Even if the device in question is at the end of its lifecycle, it needs to be marked as deactivated.
-From there, your options will vary depending on your DLC and the condition of the computer.
+Even if the device in question is at the end of its life cycle, it needs to be marked as deactivated.

 Before you recycle your deactivated computer, you’ll need to wipe the hard drive to ensure that it doesn’t contain sensitive information.
 MIT’s recycling program does not erase the contents of the hard drives it recycles.